pgbackrest/pgbackrest/CONTRIBUTING.md

 TEST_RESULT_STR_Z(
     infoRender(), "No stanzas exist in the repository.\n", "text output - no stanzas");  // run the test
 ```

-**Storing a file**
+#### Storing a file

 Sometimes it is desirable to store or manipulate files before or during a test and then confirm the contents.
-The `test/src/common/harnessStorage.h` contains macros (e.g. `HRN_STORAGE_PUT` and `TEST_STORAGE_GET`) for doing this.
+The [harnessStorage.h](https://github.com/pgbackrest/pgbackrest/blob/master/test/src/common/harnessStorage.h) file contains macros (e.g. `HRN_STORAGE_PUT` and `TEST_STORAGE_GET`) for doing this.
 In addition, `HRN_INFO_PUT` is convenient for writing out info files (archive.info, backup.info, backup.manifest) since it will automatically add header and checksum information.
 ```
 HRN_STORAGE_PUT_EMPTY(
     storageRepoWrite(), STORAGE_REPO_ARCHIVE "/10-1/000000010000000100000001-abcdabcdabcdabcdabcdabcdabcdabcdabcdabcd.gz");
 ```

-**Testing results**
+#### Testing results

-Tests are run and results confirmed via macros that are described in `test/src/common/harnessTest.h`.
+Tests are run and results confirmed via macros that are described in [harnessTest.h](https://github.com/pgbackrest/pgbackrest/blob/master/test/src/common/harnessTest.h).
 With the exception of TEST_ERROR, the third parameter is a short description of the test.
 Some of the more common macros are:

 - `TEST_RESULT_STR` - Test the actual value of the string returned by the function.